nf-core/rnaseq/README.md

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.

+Furthermore, on release, automated continuous integration tests run the pipeline on a [full-sized dataset](https://github.com/nf-core/test-datasets/tree/rnaseq#full-test-dataset-origin) obtained from the ENCODE Project Consortium on the AWS cloud infrastructure.
+This ensures that the pipeline runs on AWS, has sensible resource allocation defaults set to run on real-world datasets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.
+The full pipeline results can be viewed on the [nf-core website](https://nf-co.re/rnaseq/results).

 ## Pipeline summary

 1. Download FastQ files via SRA, ENA or GEO ids and auto-create input samplesheet ([`ENA FTP`](https://ena-docs.readthedocs.io/en/latest/retrieval/file-download.html); *if required*)